thamardaw/HIDTCOPHospitalApi/README.md

 ### Development setup

-first create a directory. then create a virtual environment in it (PLEASE USE VIRTUAL ENVIRONMENT).
+First create a directory then create a virtual environment in it (PLEASE USE VIRTUAL ENVIRONMENT).

 ```shell
 python3 -m venv <your-env-name>